New Hampshire midnight voting: 2016

 During the 2016 presidential campaign, Ohio Governor John Kasich was the only major party presidential candidate to visit Dixville Notch with the rally he held on January 16, 2016.
 He later won all three precincts and tied with Senator Ted Cruz and Donald Trump for total votes.
 Senator Bernie Sanders won two of the precincts and 60.71% of the total vote, becoming the first Democratic candidate to win both the midnight voting precincts with major opposition and the statewide vote since 1980.

 2020

 During the 2020 presidential campaign, Senator Michael Bennet was the only major party presidential candidate to visit Dixville Notch before the primary, but received zero votes from all three precincts.
 Michael Bloomberg won both the Republican and Democratic primary in Dixville Notch as a write-in candidate, while Senator Amy Klobuchar and President Donald Trump won the other two towns in their respective primaries.
 In the three towns, Klobuchar won a plurality with eight votes for 29.63% of the total vote.

 Due to the COVID-19 pandemic during the general election, Hart's Location delayed its traditional midnight voting to the daylight hours.
 Dixville Notch's population briefly fell below the minimum of five residents required to hold an election in 2019, but Les Otten moved his official residence to the community to ensure that the midnight voting tradition could continue.

+2024

+Hart’s Location and Millsfield did not conduct a midnight vote, either in the primary or the general election.
+Only Dixville Notch conducted midnight voting in both cases.

+During the 2024 presidential primaries, incumbent President Joe Biden was a write-in candidate due to the Democratic primary scheduling controversy.
+All six Dixville Notch voters unanimously voted for Republican Nikki Haley.

+During the 2024 general election, the six Dixville Notch voters cast their ballots: three votes went to Donald Trump and three went to Kamala Harris.